Solonarv/campaign-notes-athelon/Sessions/Session 1b.md

 We speculate: what might have happened?
 Teenage tryst, perhaps they saw something in the woods that they shouldn't, perhaps something else bad happened.
 Aldon asks about Tarot's scribblings: notes on the situation, and wild conjectures.

-We now properly introduce ourselve to each other.
+We now properly introduce ourselves to each other.

 Aldon Khoren: distinctive western accent, from the Dominion.
 Traveling with Tabitha.